Friends, Romans, Baking Enthusiasts: Lend me your ears! …. Who wants to make Pompeiian Bread? If you do then you’ve come to the right place.

 (From: Pliny the Elder, Natural History.
 Perseus at tufts.edu)

 Now, if we refer to this information above and couple it with the visual information that has been gleaned from frescoes and carbonised bread that was excavated from Pompeii, and other sites that were decimated by the eruption of 79 AD, we have a fairly accurate idea of what should go into a recipe for Panis Quadratus.
 Of course, we’ll never be 100% sure of how this loaf was made or why it’s shaped the way that it is (what the heck made that centre groove anyways??)…but speculation, interpretation and experimentation is half of the fun and it’s also an important part of education.
 So with that said, let us roll up our sleeves, tie the donkey to the grain-mill and make some Panis Quadratus!
-Note: If you’re like me and you don’t have a donkey on hand, pre-ground flour will suffice!
+Note: If you’re like me and you don’t have a donkey on hand to mill your flour, pre-ground flour will suffice!
 Here is what you’re going to need:

 Baking Bread with the Romans: Part II – Panis Quadratus